jianwei-liu93/Tutorial_3/README.md

 SDFStudio project page: sdfstudio project page

 SDFStudio is built on top of NeRFStudio, so you can also visualize the training process.

+- (TODO) Run NeuS on SDFStudio & Export mesh

+One of the advantages of surface based rendering is that you can obtain a very smooth, nice 3D surface.
+You can check this by running exporter and extract mesh from the implicit scene.